Side Effects of HIV Medicines

 Key Points

-- High cholesterol (also called hyperlipidemia) refers to high levels of cholesterol in the blood.
-High cholesterol increases the risk of heart disease.
+• High cholesterol refers to high levels of total cholesterol in the blood, which increases the risk of heart disease for all people with or without HIV.

-- In people with HIV, treatment for high cholesterol may include changing an HIV treatment regimen to avoid taking HIV medicines that can increase cholesterol levels.
+• In people with HIV, treatment for high cholesterol may involve changing an HIV treatment regimen to avoid taking certain HIV medicines that can increase cholesterol levels.

 What is high cholesterol?

-High cholesterol (also called hyperlipidemia) refers to high levels of cholesterol in the blood.
-Cholesterol is a waxy, fat-like substance made by the body.
-Cholesterol is also found in foods from animal sources, including egg yolks, meat, and cheese.
+High cholesterol (hyperlipidemia) refers to high levels of total cholesterol in the blood.
+Cholesterol is a waxy, fat-like substance made by the body and is also found in foods from animal sources, such as egg yolks, meat, and cheese.

-The body needs cholesterol to function properly but having too much can cause problems.
-High cholesterol increases the risk of heart disease.
+While the body needs cholesterol to function properly, too much (specifically LDL) can cause health problems.
+For example, high cholesterol increases the risk of cardiovascular disease.

 The most common causes of high cholesterol are unhealthy lifestyle habits, including the following:

-- Eating foods high in saturated fat, trans fat, and cholesterol
+• Eating foods high in dietary fats, including saturated and trans fats

 What are the symptoms of high cholesterol?

 Usually, high cholesterol has no symptoms.
-A blood test is used to measure cholesterol levels.
+However, a blood test can be used to measure total cholesterol levels.

 Cholesterol testing is recommended before and after a person starts taking HIV medicines.
 If cholesterol levels are normal, testing is recommended once a year.
 If cholesterol levels are too high, more frequent testing is recommended.

-People can take these steps to prevent high cholesterol or lower cholesterol levels.
+What steps can you take to prevent high cholesterol or lower your cholesterol levels?

-- Eat a healthy diet.
+• Eat a healthy diet.
 Eat foods low in saturated fat, trans fat, and cholesterol.
-Choose low-fat or fat-free dairy products, eat more foods that are high in fiber, and eat more vegetables and fruits.
+Choose low-fat or fat-free dairy products, eat more high-fiber foods, and eat more vegetables and fruits.
+Visit Myplate.gov for helpful dietary guidance.

-Treatment for high cholesterol begins with lifestyle changes.
-Sometimes cholesterol-lowering medicine is also needed.
-The most common medicines used to reduce cholesterol levels are called statins.
+Treatment for high cholesterol begins with the lifestyle changes outlined above.
+Sometimes a cholesterol-lowering medicine is also needed—with statins being the most common drug type.

-In people with HIV, treatment for high cholesterol may include changing an HIV treatment regimen to avoid taking HIV medicines that can increase cholesterol levels.
+In people with HIV, treatment for high cholesterol may involve changing an HIV treatment regimen to avoid taking HIV medicines that can increase cholesterol levels.

-Some HIV medicines can interact with medicines that lower cholesterol levels.
+Some HIV medicines can have negative interactions with cholesterol medicines.
 Health care providers carefully consider potential drug-drug interactions between HIV medicines and any other medicines a person may be taking.

 This fact sheet is based on information from the following sources: